Overlogging: Causes

 The use of poor logging practices and heavy machinery leads to overlogged forests.
 Norman Myers argued that forms of environmental degradation like overlogging are a consequence of "perverse subsidies."
 The production of disposable tissues significantly contributes to the effects of overlogging.

 In rural China, overlogging is related to the need for firewood as fuel.
 Overlogging is often associated with attempts at reducing the "Third world debt," although it is not restricted to developing countries.

+In central Japan, forests located closer to power plants were found to be more vulnerable to overlogging.

 Effects

 With the developed world's growing demand for pulp and paper, overlogging is an imminent threat to Earth's forests.

-In central Japan, forests located closer to power plants were found to be more vulnerable to overlogging.
 Overlogging has caused significant damage to dipterocarp forests in Southeast Asia, including in Vietnam.
 In the Philippines, overlogging has created brushlands comprising relict trees, shrubs, and grasses.
 As of 1994, overlogging had led to the loss of 1.2 million hectares of Russia's forests.

 In China, tropical forests were affected by overlogging prior to the establishment of the People's Republic in 1949, and they were overlogged during the Cultural Revolution from 1966 to 1976.
 The process has created post-extraction secondary forests.
 At the Nature Reserve of Jinyun Mountain in Chongqing, overlogging affects the growth of Phyllostachys pubescens (giant bamboo).
 It is also a problem in the Karakoram and Kunlun Mountains, and it has caused flooding in the Min River Area of Fujian.